Skip to Content

 Step 5: Grease a 9 X 13 casserole dish, then transfer the quinoa enchilada casserole into the dish.

 Step 6: Bake the quinoa casserole at 375 degrees for 20 minutes.
-Remove from the oven and top with the remaining shredded Mexican cheese.
-Bake for another 10 minutes or so, until melted and bubbly.

 image collage showing the enchilada casserole ingredients, mixed together, in a casserole dish, then topped with mexican cheese